AlbanAndrieu/jenkins-pipeline-scripts/README.md

 @Library('jenkins-pipeline-scripts@master') _
 ```

-OR (if jenkins is managing the version, the prefered way)
+OR (if jenkins is managing the version, the preferred way)

 ```groovy
 @Library('jenkins-pipeline-scripts') _